SingularityNET-Archive/Prototype-Meeting-Archives/README.md

 ### 🌐 Deploying to GitHub Pages

-For GitHub Pages deployment, since `config.js` is gitignored, you have two options:

-**Option 1: GitHub Actions Build Step** (Recommended for production)
+This project includes a **GitHub Actions deployment workflow** (`.github/workflows/deploy-pages.yml`) that automatically:

-- Create a GitHub Actions workflow that injects secrets during deployment
+1. ✅ Generates `config.js` from repository secrets during deployment
+2. ✅ Deploys to GitHub Pages on every push to main
+3. ✅ Keeps your credentials secure (never in repository, only in secrets)

+**How it works:**
+- You store `GITHUB_CLIENT_ID` and `GITHUB_PAT` as repository secrets
-- Use `secrets.GITHUB_CLIENT_ID` and `secrets.GITHUB_PAT` to generate `config.js` at build time
+- The deployment workflow reads these secrets and creates `config.js` during build

-**Option 2: Manual Configuration**
-- After GitHub Pages deploys, manually upload `config.js` to the Pages branch
+- GitHub Pages serves the site with the generated config file
-- Note: This is less secure and harder to maintain
+- Your credentials never appear in the repository or git history

+**To deploy:**
+1. Add secrets `GITHUB_CLIENT_ID` and `GITHUB_PAT` (see step 5 in setup)
+2. Enable GitHub Pages with source "GitHub Actions" (see step 6 in setup)
+3. Push to main branch - deployment happens automatically!

 ## 🐛 Troubleshooting

+### "Configuration Missing" on GitHub Pages

+If you see "The config.js file is missing or not loaded" on the deployed site:

+1. **Add deployment secrets**: Go to Settings → Secrets → Actions and add:
+   - `GITHUB_CLIENT_ID` (your OAuth App Client ID)
+   - `GITHUB_PAT` (your classic PAT)
+2. **Enable GitHub Actions for Pages**: Settings → Pages → Source: "GitHub Actions"
+3. **Trigger deployment**: Push to main branch or go to Actions tab and run "Deploy to GitHub Pages" manually
+4. **Wait for deployment**: Check the Actions tab to see deployment progress (takes 2-3 minutes)

 ### "Error: Authentication failed"

 - Check that `OAUTH_CLIENT_ID` and `OAUTH_CLIENT_SECRET` are set correctly in repository secrets
-- Verify that the Client ID in `app.js` matches your OAuth App
+- Verify that the Client ID matches your OAuth App

 ### "Error: Workflow file not found"